oracle-livelabs/partner-solutions/gimmeavectorvictor/04-import-genai-llms/import-genai-llms.md

 - Load ONNX LLMs directly into your 23ai database
 - Explore metadata for the newly-loaded LLMs through Oracle 23ai data dictionary views
+- Add a PL/SQL package for eventual use by the APEX application

 ### Prerequisites